 After setting up camp, which will be home for the next three nights, we can walk over to Berg Lake and soak up views for the rest of the day.

 After breakfast, the day’s objective is Snowbird Pass and one of the finest hikes in the area.
 We approach via alpine meadows and extensive moraines, with marmots sunning themselves on rocks, to finally reach the Pass and a superb view of the Reef and Robson Glaciers and the eastern flanks of the peak.
 Distance 21.6km.
 Elevation gain 780m.

 Day 4: Day hike to Mumm Basin

 Another day of hiking in the shadow of the Monarch and the views continue!
-This time we head to Mumm Basin to the north of Berg Lake and a marvellous vista of both Berg Lake and the mighty North Face of Mount Robson.
+This time we head to Mumm Basin to the north of Berg Lake and a marvelous vista of both Berg Lake and the mighty North Face of Mount Robson.
 We can then traverse high above the valley to the Hargreaves Glacier to make a circuit that will bring us back to Berg Lake.
 Distance 14.8 km.
 Elevation gain 500m.

 Day 5: Berg Lake – Whitehorn

 Well, we can’t put off the backpacking forever, and now it’s time to head down the valley.
-Carrying our personal gear and a share of group camping gear, we hike down the valley past three major waterfalls: White Falls, Falls of the Pool and the magnificent Emperor Falls to arrive at Whitehorn Camp where we spend the night.
+Carrying our personal gear and a share of group camping gear, we hike down the valley past three major waterfalls: White Falls, Falls of the Pool, and the magnificent Emperor Falls to arrive at Whitehorn Camp where we spend the night.
 Distance 11.5km.
 Elevation loss 525m.

 Day 6: Whitehorn to the road, return to Canmore